-Keys that do not match the root zone name are ignored.
-An alternate key name can be specified using the +root option.
+By default, keys that do not match the root zone name (.) are ignored.
+If an alternate key name is desired, it can be specified using the +root option.

-Note: When reading the trust anchor file, delv treats trust-anchors, initial-key, and static-key identically.
-That is, for a managed key, it is the initial key that is trusted; RFC 5011 key management is not supported. delv does not consult the managed-keys database maintained by named, which means that if either of the keys in /usr/local/etc/bind.keys is revoked and rolled over, /usr/local/etc/bind.keys must be updated to use DNSSEC validation in delv.
+Note: When reading trust anchors, delv treats trust-anchors, initial-key, and static-key identically.
+That is, for a managed key, it is the initial key that is trusted; RFC 5011 key management is not supported. delv does not consult the managed-keys database maintained by named.
+This means that if the default key built in to delv is revoked, delv must be updated to a newer version in order to continue validating.